-2 Logistic Regression
+12.2 Logistic Regression

-To sum up: we have a binary output variable Y, and we want to model the conditional probability $\Pr(Y = 1 | X = x)$ as a function of x; any unknown parameters in the function are to be estimated by maximum likelihood.
+To sum up: we have a binary output variable Y, and we want to model the conditional probability Pr(Y = 1|X = x) as a function of x; any unknown parameters in the function are to be estimated by maximum likelihood.
 By now, it will not surprise you to learn that statisticians have approach this problem by asking themselves "how can we use linear regression to solve this?"

 - 1. The most obvious idea is to let p(x) be a linear function of x.
 Every increment of a component of x would add or subtract so much to the probability.
-The conceptual problem here is that p must be between 0 and 1, and linear functions are unbounded. - 2.
+The conceptual problem here is that p must be between 0 and 1, and linear functions are unbounded.
+Moreover, in many situations we empirically see "diminishing returns" - changing p by the same amount requires a bigger change in x when p is already large (or small) than when p is close to 1/2.
+Linear models can't do this. - 2.
 The next most obvious idea is to let $\log p(x)$ be a linear function of x, so that changing an input variable multiplies the probability by a fixed amount.
-The problem is that logarithms are unbounded in only one direction, and linear functions are not. - 3.
-Finally, the easiest modification of $\log p$ which has an unbounded range is the logistic (or logit) transformation, $\log \frac{p}{1-p}$.
+The problem is that logarithms are unbounded in only one direction, and linear functions are not. - Finally, the easiest modification of log p which has an unbounded range is the logistic (or logit) transformation, log p/(1-p).
 We can make this a linear function of x without fear of nonsensical results.
 (Of course the results could still happen to be wrong, but they're not guaranteed to be wrong.)